Du kannst diesen Artikel auch auf Deutsch lesen.

 Leaking secrets with the “nonce covert channel attack”

 When you send a bitcoin transaction, your wallet needs to create a signature.
 To create a signature, the wallet has to generate a random number, also called a “nonce”, which should be completely random and only used once.
-A malicious wallet can manipulate these nonces so that transactions can contain arbitrary data, such as parts of the seed.
+A malicious wallet can manipulate these nonce values so that transactions can contain arbitrary data, such as parts of the seed.
 That means that the transaction it creates contains a hidden secret.

 The companion app has no way of verifying that the chosen nonce is actually random or if it contains some hidden data.
 It will just receive a valid transaction from the hardware wallet and broadcast it.